wtbu-radio/WTBU-Site/_posts/2017-03-13-interview-the-griswolds.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Daniella Weiss
-  first_name: Olivia
+  first_name: Daniella
-  last_name: Gehrke
+  last_name: Weiss
 image:
   src: /assets/tumblr_inline_omcwyn2aGU1swxv3i_500.jpg
   alt: post lead image
 ---
 Indie-pop band The Griswolds took the stage at the Sinclair in Cambridge on Feb.
 26, as part of their _The Low Lives_headlining tour.
 Before the show, WTBU DJ Daniella Weiss sat down with lead singer Chris Whitehall of the Australian band to talk about their tour and newest album.

 Eager to be on a headlining tour once again after multiple co-headlining tours and touring as an opening act, Whitehall speaks for the rest of the band in expressing their excitement for the show.